BasharNofal/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 * For the seconde feature I used function that takes a node as argument that checks whether the value that the user entered is greater than the parent node, if it is then check whether the parent node has right children or not, if it does then call the function again with right children as an argument, if not then make the new node the right children of the current (parent) node. and the same goes if the entered value is less than the parent node.

-* For the last feature the solution is similar to the second feature, but at first I used if statement to check whether the parent node's value is equal to value that the user entered then return true if not then check whether it's less or greater than the parent node, and if it reaches to a point that the parent node doesn't have children then return false.
+* For the third feature the solution is similar to the second feature, but at first I used if statement to check whether the parent node's value is equal to value that the user entered then return true if not then check whether it's less or greater than the parent node, and if it reaches to a point that the parent node doesn't have children then return false.

+* For the last feature I used queue to enqueue each parent node in the tree to it and enqueue its children then dequeue and push the value for each dequeued node to an array.
+The loop will keep going until the queue is empty which means that there are no children left for the parent nodes.

 ### Big O